kevin2107/Sunless-Sea/README.md

 it's been fun so far.

 I've recently added intergration of hue lights using phue to add some depth.
 If you have hue lights make sure their around you!
+Right now it only works with the first 3 bulbs in your system.

+I claim no intellectuall rights or anything related to Failbetter's Sunless Sea.
+This is purely for fun.

+-K